ClusterM/wg-obfuscator/README.md

 #### Summary

 With static bindings, each obfuscator knows in advance how to forward packets between the server and local WireGuard, regardless of which peer initiates the connection.
-This enables fully bidirectional, peer-to-peer WireGuard tunnels—*even if both sides can initiate connections at any time.*
+This enables fully bidirectional, peer-to-peer WireGuard tunnels - *even if both sides can initiate connections at any time.*

 ## How to download, build and install